borisdev/resume/resume.md

 Tech lead to move the company from a monolith to a microservice architecture

-- I coached a data engineer to guide the data scientists into a new microservice development pattern.
+- I coached a Data Engineer to guide the Data Scientists into a new microservice development pattern.
 - I explained to management the technical and human vision behind the microservice architecture.

-Supported data scientists to reduce their toil
+Supported Data Scientists to reduce their toil

-- I shadowed the data scientists to see what I could automate for them.
+- I shadowed the Data Scientists to see what I could automate for them.
-- I migrated the data scientists from Mongo queries to PySpark.
+- I migrated the Data Scientists from Mongo queries to PySpark.
-- To scale, I trained a junior data engineer to train the data scientists on the new development environment that I had set up.
+- To scale, I trained a junior Data Engineer to train the Data Scientists on the new development environment that I had set up.

 ### Start-up partner and developer at Map Decisions, 2014